timescale/docs/promscale/visualize-data/index.md

 You can visualize data in Promscale using tools such as [Grafana][grafana-homepage] and [Jaeger][jaeger-homepage].

-* **Grafana** is a complete observability stack that allows you to monitor and analyze metrics, logs, and traces.
+* **Grafana** is a interactive visualization web application that allows you to monitor and analyze metrics, logs, and traces.
 It allows you to query, visualize, alert on and understand your data no matter where it is stored.
 You can connect Promscale to Grafana [to visualize metrics and traces][grafana-promscale].
-You can also configure Promscale as:
+  By configuring Promscale as:
     * [Prometheus data source][promscale-as-prometheus].
     * [Jaeger data source][promscale-as-jaeger].
     * [PostgreSQL data source][promscale-as-postgresql].